awsdocs/amazon-chime-administration-guide/doc_source/provision-phone.md

 1. Select **Business Calling** or **Voice Connector**, and choose **Next**\.

 1. Search for available phone numbers by country and other location options\.
-Select the phonenumbers that you want, then choose **Provision**\.
+Select the phone numbers that you want, then choose **Provision**\.

 The phone numbers display in your **Orders** and **Pending** lists while the provisioning occurs\.
 When provisioning is complete, the phone numbers then appear in your **Inventory**\.
 Your phone number **Inventory** quota defaults to 25\.
 For more information, see [Amazon Chime Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/chime.html) in the *AWS General Reference*\.
 You can now assign the numbers to individual users\.
 After you create Amazon Chime Voice Connectors, you can assign phone numbers to them as well\.
 For more information, see [Creating an Amazon Chime Voice Connector](voice-connectors.md#create-voicecon)\.